jameshaydon/lawvere/examples/presentation.law.md

 ## Scalars

-Scalars are written as normal, but represent constant morphisms.
+Scalars are written as normal, but represent points:

 ```lawvere
 ar favInt : {} --> Int =